quicwg/base-drafts/draft-ietf-quic-http.md

 server pushes that the server can initiate.
 This sets the maximum value for a Push ID that the server can use in a PUSH_PROMISE frame.
-Consequently, this also limits the number of push streams that the server can initiate in addition to the limit set by the QUIC MAX_STREAM_ID frame.
+Consequently, this also limits the number of push streams that the server can initiate in addition to the limit set by the QUIC MAX_STREAMS frame.

 The MAX_PUSH_ID frame is always sent on the control stream.
 Receipt of a MAX_PUSH_ID frame on any other stream MUST be treated as a connection error of